 An important function in the data exchange relationship between the ECAD and MCAD worlds is the ability to port the PCB assembly into mechanical design software for the purposes of physical clearance checking.
-This is particularly crucial where the design is intimately matched with a product enclosure that also exposes PCB peripherals such as controls, switches, connectors and displays.
+This is particularly crucial where the design is intimately matched with a product enclosure that also exposes PCB peripherals such as controls, switches, connectors, and displays.

-If not already enabled, the STEP exporter checkbox should be selected in the Configure Platform page in Altium Designer’s Extension & Update view.
+If not already enabled, the STEP exporter checkbox should be selected in the Configure Platform page in Altium NEXUS’s Extension & Update view.
 For access to the view, click the user button () at the top right of the application and select Extensions and Updates, then the button under the view’s Installed tab.

 ► See the Export Options dialog for more information on STEP file export settings.

-A STEP file may also be exported as part of an Altium Designer Output Job, by adding an Export STEP generator to the Export Outputs category in a project OutJob.
+A STEP file may also be exported as part of an Altium NEXUS Output Job, by adding an Export STEP generator to the Export Outputs category in a project OutJob.
 See the Export Options dialog for the settings that apply to this export method.

 When the Export as Single Part option is selected, the generated STEP model will be saved as a single part, rather than an assembly of component models.
-This simplifies the exported STEP model, but prevents individual components from being selected in the receiving MCAD application.
+This simplifies the exported STEP model but prevents individual components from being selected in the receiving MCAD application.

-The automated IPC Compliant Footprint Wizard, which creates IPC-compliant footprint in the PCB Library editor, provides the additional option of saving (and previewing) the generated footprint model as a 3D STEP file.
+The automated IPC Compliant Footprint Wizard, which creates an IPC-compliant footprint in the PCB Library editor, provides the additional option of saving (and previewing) the generated footprint model as a 3D STEP file.
 The STEP based model can be embedded in the generated IPC-compliant footprint and also saved as a

 *.step file in a nominated location, where the latter option will allow the 3D model to be reused or distributed as needed.